redcrosses/Average-Area-of-the-Shadow-of-a-Mesh/README.md

 ## Dependencies
 * Semechko's [S^2 Sampling Toolbox](https://github.com/AntonSemechko/S2-Sampling-Toolbox) is required for both scripts, as the function from "RandSampleSphere.m" was used.
+## Problems
+* I am pretty sure that the logic for the shadow parsing from the array of vertices does not produce an accurate shadow.
+Sometimes the convex hull will eat up certain parts that are supposed to be the shadow's outline which affects the shadow.

 ## License
 [MIT](https://github.com/redcrosses/Average-Area-of-the-Shadow-of-a-Mesh/blob/main/LICENSE) © 2023 Denis Kiryukhin (den.kiryukhin@gmail.com)